microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/user_post_messages.md

   "bodyPreview": "bodyPreview-value"
 }
 ```
-In the request body, supply a JSON representation of [message](../resources/message.md) object.

 ##### Response
-Here is an example of the response.
 Note: The response object shown here may be truncated for brevity.
 All of the properties will be returned from an actual call.

 <!-- {
   "blockType": "response",